gii-is-DP1/dp1---2022-2023---l-2022-2023-l8-4/readme.md

 [Gameplay dobble](https://youtu.be/KzSEJYlkOZE)

-# Spring PetClinic Sample Application

-This is a fork of https://github.com/spring-projects/spring-petclinic to be used for the DP1 course.
-The main changes that have been performed were:
-- Trimming several parts of the application to keep the example low
-- Reorganize some parts of the code according to best practices introduced in the course

-## Understanding the Spring Petclinic application with a few diagrams
-<a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

 ## Running petclinic locally
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line: